Guides

 6. Say Goodbye to More Time-of-Use (TOU) rates

 For states with TOU rates, going solar with a home battery allows you to run your appliances when you want, not when electric companies tell you to.
 Since TOU rates are charged during peak hours, after work, and during dinner, they can lead to a higher electricity bill.
-That’s utility surge pricing.
-If you can use energy in the morning or during the day, you’ll probably pay less.

 We often need to power up our homes when it’s convenient for us.
 With solar and a home battery, you are in control.